 - Schecter Hellcat

-Humbucker pickups are known for their rich, full sound with plenty of midrange.
+Humbucker pickups are recognized for their rich, full sound with plenty of mid-range.
 They’re perfect for genres like heavy metal, hard rock, and jazz.

 Some guitars come with coil taps that allow the player to separate the two windings.
 With the pull of a knob, you can switch between single-coil and humbucker tones.

-When a very dark-sounding humbucker is placed on a guitar with mahogany wood, it can be so dark that the tone can become muddy.
+When a very dark-sounding humbucker is placed on a guitar with mahogany wood.
+It can be so dark that the tone can become muddy.

-Guitars That Come With Humbucker Pickups:
+Guitars With Humbucker Pickups

 - Gibson Les Paul